 Health Services Permit

-Nurses providing acute care will typically possess Schedule 4 and Schedule 8 medicines in accordance with the Health Services Permit (HSP), which has been issued to an establishment (for example, hospital or day procedure centre) to authorise it to possess Schedule 4 and Schedule 8 medicines for the provision of health services.
+Nurses providing acute care will typically possess Schedule 4 and Schedule 8 medicines in accordance with the conditions of the Health Services Permit (HSP), which has been issued to an establishment (for example, hospital or day procedure centre), which authorises employees to possess Schedule 4 and Schedule 8 medicines for the provision of health services.

-Nurses and midwives employed at a health service should refer to the health service permit document as well as legislative requirements in current Drugs, Poisons and Controlled Substances legislation (such as Regulation 8 of the Drugs, Poisons and Controlled Substances Regulations 2017).
+Nurses and midwives employed at a health service should refer to the Health Services Permit documentation as well as legislative requirements in current Drugs, Poisons and Controlled Substances legislation (e.g. Regulation 8 of the Drugs, Poisons and Controlled Substances Regulations 2017).
 The director of pharmacy and/or the director of nursing commonly oversee the management of Schedule 4 and 8 medicines in health services.